swanapole/1-min-pitch/README.md

 **Output Example:** Redirected to the page with registration form

 *The program should navigate to new pitch form when Add Pitch is clicked on the navigation bar:

+**Input Example:** Click on Add Pitch on the navigation bar

+**Output Example:** Redirected to the page with new pitch form

+*The program should navigate to home page when logout is clicked on the navigation bar: